 Digital Traditional Definition

-The main objectives of the digital marketing should be to reach the potential decision makers with the information on the products and services in order to drive profitable customer action.
+The main objectives of digital marketing should be to reach the potential decision-makers with information on the products and services in order to drive profitable customer action.
 And to do that, the basic marketing drive would never change since it is telling a brand story to people at large at minimum cost.
 Therefore, socio-economic weather, demography, psychographic orientation, statistical analysis, etc., are part of digital marketing endeavors.

 Surprisingly, in most of the cases, the digital marketers generally have no experience in traditional marketing definition, and sometime, when in any digital marketing conference the idea of 4Ps was mentioned, you will probably get blank gazes in reply.
 It is very much important to know that to reach the potential audience, the traditional marketing definition moves have resorted first, or in other words, we can say digital marketing stands fundamentally on the traditional marketing definition approaches; the traditional marketing strategies used in the early twentieth century can be still applicable today in some degrees and cases.